ling-k/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 I am a Master's student in Robotics at Northeastern.
 My research interests include machine learning and robotics.
-I have been involved in research on object-centric world model learning, compositional generalization, and model-based reinforcement learning.
+I have been involved in research on object-oriented world model learning, compositional generalization, and model-based reinforcement learning.
 My Master's project is about compositional generalization in Object-oriented environments, advised by Prof. [<span style="color:blue"> Lawson Wong </span>](http://www.ccs.neu.edu/home/lsw/).
 I was fortunate to work with [<span style="color:blue"> Linfeng Zhao </span>](https://lfzhao.com/) and [<span style="color:blue"> Robin Walters </span>](http://mathserver.neu.edu/robin/) during my Master's studies.

 Before this, I worked on medical robotic projects, where I developed the prototype of a robot for bone surgery.